Rainer Wieland: Member of the European Parliament

-Wieland belongs since 1997 as a Member of the European Parliament of the CDU to the Group of the European People's Party (Christian Democrats), which represents the largest group in the European Parliament.
+Wieland belonged as a Member of the European Parliament of the CDU to the Group of the European People's Party (Christian Democrats), which represents the largest group in the European Parliament.
 Most recently, Rainer Wieland was again elected to the European Parliament in May 2019 from position 1 on the CDU state list of Baden-Württemberg.

-As a member of parliament, Wieland has been responsible for the Stuttgart administrative district, including the state capital Stuttgart and the surrounding counties of Böblingen, Esslingen, Göppingen, Heidenheim, Heilbronn, Ludwigsburg, Schwäbisch Hall, Hohenlohekreis, Main-Tauber-Kreis, Ostalbkreis and Rems-Murr-Kreis.
+As an MEP, Wieland was responsible for the Stuttgart administrative district, including the state capital Stuttgart and the surrounding counties of Böblingen, Esslingen, Göppingen, Heidenheim, Heilbronn, Ludwigsburg, Schwäbisch Hall, Hohenlohekreis, Main-Tauber-Kreis, Ostalbkreis and Rems-Murr-Kreis.

-He is a member of the Committee on Constitutional Affairs and the Committee on Budgets.
+He was a member of the Committee on Constitutional Affairs and the Committee on Budgets.
 Wieland is a full member of the ACP–EU Joint Parliamentary Assembly (ACP-EU).
 He is a deputy in the Committee on Petitions and in the delegation for relations with Bosnia and Herzegovina and Kosovo.
-He is a member of the Kangaroo Group.
+He was also a member of the Kangaroo Group.

-He is also chairman of the regional group of CDU deputies from Baden-Württemberg in the European Parliament and a member of the EPP Group's executive committee.
+He was also chairman of the regional group of CDU deputies from Baden-Württemberg in the European Parliament and a member of the EPP Group's executive committee.

 In January 2022, Wieland came under criticism when it became known that he had his workplace converted for almost 630,000 euros, according to an overview of the parliamentary administration.
-The modernization is said to have taken place as part of an "ideas laboratory" to test new office technology.
+The modernization was said to have taken place as part of an "ideas laboratory" to test new office technology.

+Wieland lost re-election as an MEP in 2024.
+In March 2026 he declined a return to Strasbourg.

 Vice President of the European Parliament

-Since 2009 Wieland has been one of the 14 Vice Presidents of the European Parliament, with special responsibility for buildings, budget, transport, environment-conscious Parliament, European Political Parties as well as relations with the French, Belgian and Luxembourg authorities on the seat and places of work of the Parliament.
-In this capacity, Wieland is a member of the Parliament´s Bureau of the European Parliament and replacing the President for Africa and the ACP (African, Caribbean and Pacific) group.
+From 2009 to 2024 Wieland was one of the 14 Vice Presidents of the European Parliament, with special responsibility for buildings, budget, transport, environment-conscious Parliament, European Political Parties as well as relations with the French, Belgian and Luxembourg authorities on the seat and places of work of the Parliament.
+In this capacity, Wieland was a member of the Parliament's Bureau and replacing the President for Africa and the ACP (African, Caribbean and Pacific) group.